kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Mobile Edit/Delete Score in Sheet (Apr 19, 2025):**

+  - Users can now edit or delete their logged scores directly from the mobile WOD sheet/card.
+  - Each score in the mobile card has edit (pencil) and delete (trash) icons.
+  - Tapping edit opens the Drawer with LogScoreForm in edit mode, pre-filled with the score's data.
+  - Tapping delete opens a confirmation dialog; confirming deletes the score and refreshes the list.
+  - The Drawer title reflects edit mode ("Edit Score for [WOD Name]") or log mode.
+  - All state management is robust: editing and deleting are mutually exclusive, and state resets on close.
+  - Comprehensive tests cover logging, editing, deleting, and canceling, and are robust to UI animation quirks.
+  - This brings mobile score management to parity with desktop and ensures a seamless, reliable user experience.

 - **Mobile Log Score Drawer (Apr 19, 2025):**

   - The "Log Score" button is now present in mobile view, opening a bottom sheet Drawer (using shadcn/ui, vaul-based) for logging scores.